hhvm/user-documentation/guides/hack/13-contexts-and-capabilities/08-available-contexts-and-capabilities.md

 stdlib functions that make use of mutable global state or expose the php-style superglobals will require this capability.

 ## Contexts

-It is worth noting here specifically that the empty context list `[]` trivially represents the empty capability set `{}`.
-This may be referred to as the "pure context."

 ### Defaults